LucasDelfino92/morrowindsharp/main.md

 Allows travel to Mournhold before the Dark Brotherhood attacks begin.

 [**Area Effect Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745)
 Adds new arrows that explode on impact.
-This alternative version of the [**official plugin**](https://en.uesp.net/wiki/Morrowind:Area_Effect_Arrows) distributes the new projectiles throughout the game world rather than dumping them all in one shop.
+Based on the official [**Area Effect Arrows**](https://en.uesp.net/wiki/Morrowind:Area_Effect_Arrows) add-on.
 - Hide all plugins minus **Area Effect Arrows Integrated.ESP**.

 > ℹ️ This plugin contains only the integration of the area effect arrows, without any additional balance or visual tweaks.

 [**Master Index (UMOPP)**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Master%20Index%20(UMOPP).7z)
 Adds a new quest to find all ten Propylon Indices.
 Talk to Folms Mirel at the Guild of Mages in Caldera.
-This alternative version of the [**official plugin**](https://en.uesp.net/wiki/Morrowind:Master_Index) includes fixes from [**Unofficial Morrowind Official Plugins Patched**](https://www.nexusmods.com/morrowind/mods/43931).
+Official [**Master Index**](https://en.uesp.net/wiki/Morrowind:Master_Index) add-on, with fixes from [**Unofficial Morrowind Official Plugins Patched**](https://www.nexusmods.com/morrowind/mods/43931).

 [**Better Propylon Teleport Script**](https://www.nexusmods.com/morrowind/mods/46364)
 The Warp Script for the Propylon Indices will now prompt you before teleporting.